scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 heuristics for determining what these values should be.
 These values are typically found through a search over possible values through a "cross-validation" search that scores models on unseen data or a holdout set.
-These searches are part of a "model selection" process because hyper-parameters are considered part of the model.
+These searches are part of a hyper-parameter optimization or "model selection" process because hyper-parameters are considered part of the model.
 Even in the simple ridge regression case above, a brute force search is required :cite:`marquardt1975`.
 This brute force search quickly grows unfeasible when two or more hyper-parameters are required.